 There is no love deeper, more complete, and more vulnerable than the love that caring parents feel for their children.
 There is a bond so strong that it can be hard to tell exactly where the parent ends and the child begins, and the line is even harder to draw when our children are very young.
 Mothers have an additional bond from having carried their children inside of their bodies and having given birth to them, and more than half of mothers have experienced a deepened attachment through breast-feeding their babies.
 And mothers are, in the great majority of cases, their children’s primary caretakers, especially during their early years.
 All connections between caring, non-abusive parents and their children are so important as to be almost sacred, but there is usually a particular quality to the mother-child bond.
 That life-giving and sustaining connection deserves the full support and admiration of communities and nations.

 And just as there is a special beauty and importance to relationships between mothers and their children, there is a special and extraordinary cruelty in the abusive man who attempts to break or weaken the mother-child bond, whether by turning children against their mother, by harming the children physically, sexually or psychologically, or by attempting to take custody of the children away from her.
+No parent should ever have to face the possibility of their children being taken away from them and having them fall into the wrong hands.
+Every parent should fight for their right to keep their child in their custody; though the system may not be perfect, you’ll be given the best chance with a professional and knowledgable family lawyer.
+You can find more information at cramercramer.com if you’ve found yourself in a custody dispute.

 Children need protection from their abusive parents.
 In the realm of custody litigation which involves abuse, the abusive parent tends to be the father while the protective parent is usually the mother, because most perpetrators of domestic violence and of child sexual abuse are male.
 We don’t know that much about what happens to protective fathers, since their cases are much less common, but we know that protective mothers frequently encounter a system that is insensitive, ignorant about the dynamics of abuse, and biased against women.
 In this context, mothers sometimes find themselves being forbidden by the court from protecting their children from a violent, cruel, or sexually abusive father.
 And this outcome is a tragic one, for children and for their mothers.